siemens/jailhouse/README.md

 first, then you enable Jailhouse and finally you split off parts of the system's resources and assign them to additional cells.

-**WARNING**: This is work in progress!
-Don't expect things to be complete in any dimension.
-Use at your own risk.
-And keep the reset button in reach.

 Community Resources
 -------------------